MicrosoftEdge/magic-mirror-demo/README.md

 ##Overview

-The Magic Mirror looks like a common mirror except it can also display simple UI elements.
 We took the magic mirror concept a step further by enabling user recognition.
 The smart mirror can recognize registered users and personalize the experience accordingly.

 The Magic Mirror is a fun weekend IoT project that showcases the power of [Universal Windows Platform (UWP) hosted web apps](https://microsoftedge.github.io/WebAppsDocs/en-US/win10/HWA.htm).
 The client side was coded with standard web technologies (CSS, HTML, JS), and the back-end leverages the power of NodeJS and Mongo hosted by Azure.